 Vision, Courage, Intelligence

-After a quarter century of successful exchange programs between Tokyo International University and Willamette University, that visionary relationship was further strengthened and solidified by the establishment of Tokyo International University of America in Salem, Oregon.
+After a quarter century of successful exchange programs between Tokyo International University and Willamette University, that visionary relationship was further strengthened and solidified by the establishment of Tokyo International University of America and the American Studies Program (ASP) in Salem, Oregon.

 As the community of nations races toward the 22nd century, cross-cultural awareness and understanding become increasingly important.
 Japanese corporations are demanding university-educated men and women who understand the changes and complexities of the world and its peoples.
-English language fluency and a strong knowledge of American society and customs are valuable attributes for young people who seek professional careers.
+English language fluency and a strong knowledge of other cultures are valuable attributes for young people who seek professional careers.